jlbradley1844/jlbradley1844.github.io/_drafts/after-democracy.md

 Anyone who lived through the nineties in the US is probably familiar with this quote, intended to be satirical.
-Unfortunately, those of us living presently may be wondering if this is true.
-Despite the efforts of reformers, things are getting worse, not better, all seem to be falling to the same intractable problems:
+Unfortunately, those of us living presently may be wondering if the animated narrator was playing it straight.
+Despite the efforts of reformers, the state of government is getting worse, as many democracies fall prey to the same intractable
+problems:

-* easy corruption of the system by entrenched, monied interest;
+* Easy corruption of the system by entrenched, monied interest;

-* obvious manipulation of popular will caused by propaganda against minority groups;
+* Obvious manipulation of popular will caused by propaganda against minority groups;

-* gridlock caused by thoughtless partisanship, entrenched by masses of voters that use the franchise to reward those in their on class and punish those outside of it;
+* Gridlock caused by thoughtless partisanship, entrenched by masses of voters that use the franchise to reward those in their on class and punish those outside of it;

+* The elevation of the incompetent and corrupt by "low-information voters";

-* the creation of disconnected beaurocracies that frequently have to ignore the popular will in the name of "getting something done";
+* The creation of disconnected bureaucracies that frequently must ignore popular will in the name of "getting something done";

-* the formation of elite decision-making bodies that frequently have neither the skills nor the mandate to defend their decisions against propaganda by entrenched interests that benefit from the status quo;
+* The formation of elite decision-making bodies that frequently have neither the skills nor the mandate to defend their decisions against propaganda by entrenched interests that benefit from the status quo;

-* a remarkable vulnerability to corruption and majoritarian abuses of power due;
+* A remarkable vulnerability to majoritarian abuses of power;

-* the ability of demagogues to entirely subvert the system by rigging democratic institutions once they gain positions of power.
+* The ability of demagogues to entirely subvert the system by rigging democratic institutions once they gain positions of power.

+Many of these problems have been the signal signs of poorly functioning governments throughout the developing world.
+While defenders of liberalism have generally attributed such failures due to lack of a tradition of democratic norms and imperialistic manipulation by foreign powers, this does not explain the sudden appearance of these problems throughout democracies in advanced economies where such norms had been considered historically strong.

 Defenders of both liberalism and democracy, therefore, have a
 challenge: it seems they can either have a society in conformance with liberal values, or one that values the ability of voters to chose their representatives through majority vote.
-Current trends indicate that having both of these at the same time are implausible, since voters frequently use their franchise to elect representatives whose core political platform is to take a hammer to said liberal values.
+Current trends indicate that having both of these at the same time are sometimes infeasible, since voters of all the nations frequently use their franchise to elect representatives whose core political platform is to take a hammer to said liberal values.
+It is time to consider a unpopular
+thought: that the permanent, stable establishment of a just governments may mean rethinking key structures in the forms of representative democracy as they are present throughout the world.

-There is another, disagreeable, possibility: that improving government may mean moving away from representative democracy as it is presently thought of throughout the world.
-Something that involves all citizens in a broad-based vision of self-government which eliminates the flaws of representative democracy while not repeating the mistakes that brought down the flawed institutions that democracy replaced, be they monarchical, authoritarian, totalitarian, oligarchical or otherwise.
-In its vision of the Baha'i Administrative Order, The Faith can contribute many positive elements for discussion.
+One must start with an ideal: a government that involves all citizens in a broad-based vision of self-government, guaranteeing justice and equal freedoms for all; one that eliminates the flaws of representative democracies while not repeating the mistakes that doomed the flawed regimes democracy replaced, be they monarchical, authoritarian, totalitarian, oligarchical or otherwise.
+To this, one may look to the vision of the Baha'i Administrative Order.

+As Baha'is, we belief the Baha'i model of governance can contribute many positive elements for discussion.
+While democratic in operation, it presents several unusual features that distinguish it markedly from normal democratic structures.
+Many of these ideals are not new, but instead reflect some of the ideals of other thinkers of democracy in the past.
+Ironically, many of these ideas have strong parallels with recommendations by the "founding fathers" of the US and the other enlightenment thinkers of democracy's early days.
+Over time, many were discarded, some for reasons of expedience; others, because they could not work in isolation from other principles.

 It must be acknowledged that there is a very reasonable fear for any government that does not incorporate familiar democratic structures